What if I cannot pay my tax bill?

 You can find out more information on this service on GOV.UK.

 Your rights of complaint and/or appeal

-If you have a tax dispute with HMRC, you can find out more on our website under ‘When things go wrong’ about complaining or appealing – which route(s) are open to you depend on what has gone wrong and whether you have legal appeal rights.
+If you have a tax dispute with HMRC, you can find out more on our website under ‘Enquiries, penalties, appeals, complaints and debt’ about complaining or appealing – which route(s) are open to you depend on what has gone wrong and whether you have legal appeal rights.

 Where can I find advice on how to deal with tax debt?

 We recommend you visit the tax debt section of the TaxAid website.
-You can also download their tax debt booklet in PDF format, which is a very helpful guide to the steps you should take.
 TaxAid is a separate charity providing free tax advice to people on low incomes who cannot afford to pay a professional adviser and particularly those who are in tax debt crisis.
 Their service is independent and confidential.